SAP/ai-sdk-js/README.md

 $ npm install @sap-ai-sdk/langchain
 ```

+For details on LangChain model client, refer to this [document](https://github.com/SAP/ai-sdk-js/blob/main/packages/langchain/README.md).

 ## SAP Cloud SDK for AI Sample Project

 We have created a sample project demonstrating the different clients' usage of the SAP Cloud SDK for AI for TypeScript/JavaScript.
-The [project README](./sample-code/README.md) outlines the set-up needed to build and run it locally.
+The [project README](https://github.com/SAP/ai-sdk-js/blob/main/sample-code/README.md) outlines the set-up needed to build and run it locally.

+## Local Testing

+To test SAP Cloud SDK for AI features locally during application development, follow these steps:

+- Download a service key for the AI Core service instance.
+- Set the downloaded service key as the `AICORE_SERVICE_KEY` environment variable in the local environment.

+The SDK parses the service key from the environment variable to interact with the AI Core service.
+This setup enables local testing of clients such as orchestration and OpenAI, provided that deployments for orchestration and OpenAI exist in SAP BTP.

 ## Support, Feedback, Contribution

 This project is open to feature requests/suggestions, bug reports etc. via [GitHub issues](https://github.com/SAP/ai-sdk-js/issues).

 Contribution and feedback are encouraged and always welcome.
-For more information about how to contribute, the project structure, as well as additional contribution information, see our [Contribution Guidelines](CONTRIBUTING.md).
+For more information about how to contribute, the project structure, as well as additional contribution information, see our [Contribution Guidelines](https://github.com/SAP/ai-sdk-js/blob/main/CONTRIBUTING.md).

 ## Security / Disclosure